Hey! Hi! Hello! It’s me. Back in action.

 Domo Cafe – So my vibe.
 A sleek coffee spot at the bottom of a boutique hotel in Shinjuku-Ku, about a 10 min walk from the Shinjuku station!
 Don’t bother with the sandwiches, just get a latte or a coffee and call it a day.

 Ebisu Container – Another sophisticated coffee spot designed inside a former shipping container.
-It’s got a tasteful, beautiful aesthetic and is great for a jet-lag pick me up!
+It’s another spot with a sleek aesthetic and is great for a jet-lag pick me up!

 Kaffee Mameya – This is a very unique coffee experience in Harajuku, and is absolutely worth the wait (and yes, you will wait to get inside.
 It’s a slow process, and a rather small spot…) Once you make it to the counter inside, you’ll chat with a coffee expert about your taste preferences, and then they’ll walk you through a large chart showcasing the different aspects of each bean they have.
 It’s absolutely FASCINATING.
 And then they’ll pour the drip coffee for you.
 You can also buy the beans if you’re feeling sophisticated.
 They don’t sell K-Cups so….
 I’m out.